Close

 Patients who have a complement abnormality following testing or if there is a history of recurrent [unexplained TMA] might benefit from treatment with eculizumab at time of transplantation.

 Patients with aHUS who are being considered for renal transplantation should be discussed with the National aHUS service.
-Prophylactic use of eculizumab at time of transplantation can can be pre-approved on a case by case basis.
+Prophylactic use of eculizumab at time of transplantation can be pre-approved on a case by case basis.

 *if screening for complement abnormalities has not yet been performed, these can be requested here